 Green/Red/Yellow/Red Combo – 98.5 miles – 5,651 ft of climbing(Not offered in 2023) Red/Yellow/Red/Green Combo – 98.5 miles – 5,651 ft of climbing(Not Offered in 2023)

 - You can ride the loops in any order, but only one direction for each route is marked and described on the cue sheet.

-- In addition to the cue sheets, the routes are marked with paint and directional arrows applied to the roads.
-The paint and arrows are appropriate for the route (Red, Yellow and Green).
+- In addition to the cue sheets, the routes are marked with “Route Arrows” applied to the roads.
+The color of the arrows are appropriate for the route (Red, Yellow and Green).

 - Take Note!
 SAG support along the routes ends at 3 pm.
 SAG drivers will finish their final sweep of a route and return to the starting point at that time.
 If you are on the route after 3 pm you will be without support.

-- Rest stops close at 2 pm, so please consider that before you head out on a leg of combination route.
+- Rest stops close at 4 pm, so please consider that before you head out on a leg of combination routes.

 A Brief History of the WCBC Icicle Ride Written by Carol Ireland